Raghul-18/complyance-integration/README.md

 Copy-Item .env.example .env
 ```

-> PowerShell may block the activation script the first time, with an
-> error about execution policies.
-If so, run
-> `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass` in that
-> same PowerShell window and try activating again.

 Edit `.env` and set `TRAINING_API_KEY` to any value you like.
 This is a
 local training key, not a real credential.
 Never commit `.env` itself
 (already covered by `.gitignore`).